OneMadGypsy/tkinter-column-select/README.md

 ## Glitches:

 - On very rare occassions, releasing `Alt` from the hotkey combo will result in the window gaining focus, and the text area seeming to freeze.
-If this happens just press `Alt` again.
-This issue may be resolved.
-It was already hard to duplicate and I added code that should eliminate it.
-Unfortunately, because it was hard to duplicate I can't be positive that it's fixed.
+If this happens just press `Alt` again. _This issue may be resolved_.